 This blog is also available on DZone

-Software technologies rapidly change, forcing organizations to adapt to newer technologies and trends continually.
-When it comes to loosely coupled vs tightly coupled architecture, information flow and coordination between services are better in a tightly coupled architecture.
-However, they constrain you regarding flexibility when making changes to your apps on the go.
 A loosely coupled architecture is the need of the hour.
 Not only does it allow you to swap or scale components instantly, but it also helps you add new features without affecting the availability and performance of the existing system.
-With microservices, lean development and DevOps practices, a loosely coupled architecture allow you to stay in the competition or even ahead.
+With microservices, lean development, and DevOps practices, a loosely coupled architecture allows you to stay in the competition or even ahead.

 Amazon SQS is the most important AWS service holding the key to managing a loosely coupled architecture.
 By decoupling cloud application components, SQS helps you facilitate seamless communication between services in the system.